-Christy breaks her binder down to three general categories of medical, court/placement letters, and school.
+Christy breaks her binder down into three general categories of medical, court/placement letters, and school.
 Some of the moms found they need to break it down further.
-Emily offered us this list of that tabs that appear in her binders:
+Emily offered us this list of the tabs that appear in her binders:

 - Information/Forms (appointments & contacts, height & weight chart, meds)